ComfyBear41/Test-holograms/README.md

 ## Example

+The following is an brief example of the steps mentioned above showing what you would expect when using this code.
+In this case both codes and output files will be provided in this project.

 ### Subimages generation using Blender

+In the file *Subimages.blend* there is already avilable an example of how an scene may look like for the case of a lego block.
+The only thing remaining to use this file is to make sure about the directories and press run while being in the **Scripting* tab.
+You should see something similar to the image below.

 ![photo](https://github.com/ComfyBear41/Test-holograms/blob/main/Example/Photos/Step1.png)

+Once the programm finiches generating the different subimages you should end up with a folder with files as in the following image where it's clearly indicated the order of each subimage.

 ![photo1](https://github.com/ComfyBear41/Test-holograms/blob/main/Example/Photos/Step1_1.png)

 ### Hogel generation from the subimages

+Once you have an folder with all the subimages, and making sure about the directories where you want to have the hogels generated, run the file *mainHogelGeneration.npy* and you should end up with *npy files* similar to the ones in the image below.

 ![photo2](https://github.com/ComfyBear41/Test-holograms/blob/main/Example/Photos/Step2.png)

+In this case, the program used different scales and hence the three files.
+But it'will depend purely in the number of cases you test.

 ### Binary hologram generation

+Finally, the only thing remaining is to generate the holograms using the hogels generated with the code in the file *mainBinaryHologram.py*, for this, making sure again about the directories, and the other variables mentioned you should end up with and *bmp file*.
+That is your binary hologram! and that's ready to print.
+It not seem completely binary but this its probably because of the resolution of your screen.
+In the following image you can see and example of what you can expect and a zoom out of a portion.
+This bmp file will be provided too.

 ![photo3](https://github.com/ComfyBear41/Test-holograms/blob/main/Example/Photos/Step3.png)

+For this example, as mentioned before, we have certain values of resolution, size, projections and hence the angles of deviation from optical axis.
+Hence that the program is already prepared to generate the hologram, but this may not be the case for other resolutions values.
+One can confirm that the angle values will work by testing it with the commented code provided in the same file.
+You should end up with a result like the following image.

 ![photo4](https://github.com/ComfyBear41/Test-holograms/blob/main/Example/Photos/Reconstruction.png)

+You know that the angles that you chose will propably work when you see a result like this.
+Two symmetric diffraction orders that are not near the center and not close to the borders of the image.

+**NOTE:** To run this example from scratch may take a few hours to compile all three steps of the process, and since it's a high resolution plotting the results and making tests may be heavy for the computer.